buudz/ILV_TCG_Builds/README.md

-# Builds Repository for Drone Dome - Illuvium TCG
+# Builds Repository for Leviathan Beyond, the Illuvium TCG

 Download and test all the features.
 Solo, Adventure, Multiplayer.
 Buy Packs, Sell/Buy Cards, Build your Decks.